turingschool/try-turing/teachers/welcome-teachers/index.md

 ### Tools

 Our main tool with be repl.it.
 We will write and run our code there today.
-Please opne it up in the browser andmake sure you are logged in.
+Please open it up in the browser and make sure you are logged in.
 Repl.it works best in Chrome!

 <a href="../">Back to Curriculum Index</a>